 About Me

-I am a first-year Ph.D. student at the University of Arizona's Steward Observatory in Astronomy & Astrophysics.
-I was born and raised in and around Boise, Idaho, and I first began considering astronomy as a career after taking my first astronomy class at Eagle High School.
+I am a second-year Ph.D. student in Astronomy & Astrophysics at the University of Arizona's Steward Observatory.
+I was born and raised in and around Boise, Idaho, and I began considering astronomy as a career after taking my first astronomy class in high school.
 Since then, I've been dedicated to learning as much as I can about our universe from here in Tucson!